khmy2010/kehan.com/src/pages/post-two/index.md

 At Friday's (May 25) press conference, Mr Amar quickly resumed his professional demeanour, saying that Bukit Aman was still waiting for a police report to be lodged on the "disappearing chocolates".

 Since Mr Najib's lawyers had issued a statement alleging that chocolates had gone missing from a fridge at one of the premises following the police search, no one has come forward to give any information on the alleged chocolate theft.

+[google.com](www.kehan.com) It is a long established fact that a reader will be distracted by the [najib.com](www.rosmah.com) content of a page when looking at its layout.
+The point of using Lorem Ipsum is that it has a more-or-less normal distribution of letters, as opposed to using 'Content here, content here', making it look like readable English.
+Many desktop publishing packages and web page editors now use Lorem Ipsum as their default model text, and a search for 'lorem ipsum' will uncover many web sites still in their infancy.
+Various versions have evolved over the years, sometimes by accident, sometimes on purpose (injected humour and the like).